jpilfold/ngx-image-viewer/README.md

 # NgxImageViewer

-This project contains a configurable image viewer, for use with Angular projects.
+A configurable Angular image viewer component, compatible with Angular 2.x, 4.x and 5.x

 ## Features:
  * Compatible with Angular 2.x, 4.x and 5.x